-For the 2018 award entries are invited on topics related to the theme:
+For the 2018 award entries were invited on topics related to the theme: Science: Whose Truth?
+Whose Facts?
+Entries are now closed.
+Find out about 2018 winners →

 Science: Whose Truth?
 Whose Facts?